Frequently Asked Questions

 All finalists will join the SIT Alumni Network.
 SIT Alumni benefit from numerous training opportunities, participate in conferences around Europe, and network with investors, venture philanthropists and foundations who can help their project to grow.

 Who will be invited to attend the Final Event?

-Other than the Selection Committee and the finalists themselves, invitations will be sent to social innovation specialists, project experts, financial experts, representatives of the NGO community and other professionals involved in promoting/supporting innovation, notably social innovation, including from the host institution.
+Other than the Selection Committee and the finalists themselves, invitations will be sent to social innovation specialists, project experts, impact investors, foundations, financial experts, representatives of the NGO community and other professionals involved in promoting/supporting innovation, notably social innovation, including from the host institution.
 Participants in the Tournament not selected for the 2nd round will also be invited to attend.

 What will be the composition of the Jury?

 The Jury will be composed of social innovation specialists mainly from the fields of research and financing.
 The Jury will be present at the Final Event, follow the presentation of proposals by the finalists and deliberate before deciding on and announcing the winners.

 Can proposals selected for the 2nd round be altered for the final presentation at the event?

 The finalists will be allowed to fine-tune/complete their ideas between the two rounds, ensuring that they meet the 2nd round assessment criteria.
 Final proposals must be submitted no later than 18 September 2018.

 The selected finalists will be invited to give a public presentation of their proposal (7 minutes each), which may be followed by questions from the Jury (5 minutes).
 The deliberations of the Jury will take place at the end of the presentations and lead to the announcement of the winners and the award of the respective prizes.

 Will any of the participants’ costs be met by the organisers?